 Take photos of autumn

-Do you have any autumn traditions?
+Do you have any October traditions?
 Are there things you find yourself doing on a regular basis when this time of year rolls around?
 Are you a pumpkin fan?
 Do you light seasonally scented candles?
 Do you have a favorite location you enjoy going that just screams “oh, my gosh ~ It’s autumn!”?

 I’d love to hear what traditions you might have.
 Feel free to share your autumn traditions below.